Atif Aslam discography

 Atif Aslam is a Pakistani pop, rock, film and playback singer, songwriter, composer and an actor.
-His discography consists of three studio albums, songs from Pakistani films, Indian films and Hollywood films, and many other popular songs.
+His discography consists of three studio albums, numerous songs for Pakistani films, Indian films and Hollywood films, and many other popular songs.
 He predominantly sings in Urdu, Hindi and Punjabi.
 He has also sung a song in Bengali.
 He also recited Adhan in 2020.

 Besides this, Atif Aslam also had an album named "Hungami Halat" which was leaked in 2007 and consists of 8 songs.
 Later, 7 songs from this album, with some changes, were included in his third album Meri Kahani released in 2008.

+In 2026, Aslam announced his fourth studio album, Subah Aye Na, which was released on 31 July 2026.